So what made this, the most famous of road trip buses “Further”, so magical?

 You see it’s not the actual story that counts it is how I was influenced by it.
 It’s that tiny sparky flash that goes on in my subconscious that tells me that a few very important people who existed in my lifetime are desperately calling out to become part of my story.

-Call me crazy but I am totally convinced that teeny tiny speck of energy that I feel is real magic and it becomes absolutely life changing to me.
+Call me crazy but I am totally convinced that the teeny tiny speck of energy that I feel is real magic and it becomes absolutely life-changing to me.
 Don’t ask me why but somehow I get a sense of hope for doing what I’ve been allowed to do.

 My true hope is that if you take a few moments and ponder my art pieces you too might just experience that little twinge that makes art to me so worthy of committing my life to it.